BasicVariable/BasicVariable/README.md

   ---

-  Privated most older works as I don't think they reflect my current skills when it comes to web automation.
-Making all those bots was fun and I got to enjoy the community at its peak, but I'm having a better time being commissioned at the moment, though this isn't to say I won't write other things in the future!
+  Privated most of my older works as I don't think they reflect my current skills when it comes to web automation.
+Making all those bots was fun and I got to enjoy the community at its peak, but I'm having a better time being commissioned at the moment.
+This doesn't mean I won't write other things in the future!

   ---
 </div>